Sherwin Gatchalian

-Sherwin Ting Gatchalian (born April 6, 1974), known as Win Gatchalian, is a Filipino politician and businessman serving as a Senator since 2016.
-A member of the Nationalist People's Coalition (NPC), he previously served as the Representative of Valenzuela's 1st district from 2001 to 2004 and from 2013 to 2016.
-He was the Mayor of Valenzuela from 2004 to 2013.
+Sherwin "Win" Ting Gatchalian (born April 6, 1974) is a Filipino politician and businessman who has served as the 34th president of the Senate of the Philippines since 2026, a role he briefly held in an acting capacity as Senate president pro tempore.
+A member of the Nationalist People's Coalition, he is in his second term as a senator of the Philippines, having been elected to the chamber in 2016.

+Based in Valenzuela, Metro Manila, Gatchalian previously served as the representative of the city's first district from 2001 to 2004 and from 2013 to 2016.
+From 2004 to 2013, he served as the 25th mayor of Valenzuela.

 Early life and education

-Gatchalian was born to industrialist William Gatchalian and Dee Hua Ting.
+Sherwin Ting Gatchalian was born to industrialist William Gatchalian and Dee Hua Ting.
 He is the eldest of four siblings, including namely Kenneth, Rex, and Wes Gatchalian.
-The Gatchalian family is of Chinese descent and identifies as evangelical Christian, with Dee Hua being a pastor and chairman at their own church, Jesus our Life Ministries in Barangay Maysan, Valenzuela.
+The Gatchalian family is of Chinese descent.

 Gatchalian finished his elementary and secondary education at Grace Christian High School in the 1980s in Quezon City and graduated with a degree in Finance and Operations Management from Boston University in 1995.

-In 2018, Bianca Manalo began dating Gatchalian.

-Political career
+First term in Congress (2001–2004)

-Gatchalian has been a member of the political party Nationalist People's Coalition (NPC) since joining politics in 2001.
-He is the first generation of politicians from his family, alongside his sibling Rex Gatchalian, who is currently serving as Secretary of Social Welfare and Development and Wes Gatchalian, who is currently the mayor of Valenzuela.
+In 2001, Gatchalian was elected to the House of Representatives of the Philippines as the inaugural representative for Valenzuela's first district, which was established in 1998.
+He ran for the seat under the banner of the Nationalist People's Coalition, a party he would continue to affiliate with throughout his political career.
+His election started the first generation of politicians from his family, which includes Rex Gatchalian, who has served as secretary of social welfare and development since 2023, and Wes Gatchalian, who has served as the mayor of Valenzuela since 2022.

-Representative of the 1st District of Valenzuela (2001–2004)

-In 2001, Gatchalian was elected as member of the House of Representatives for the 1st district of Valenzuela.
-He is the first representative of the district following its establishment in 1998.
-However, he chose not to seek re-election to run for mayor of Valenzuela in 2004.
+Gatchalian did chose not to seek re-election as representative to run for mayor of Valenzuela in 2004.

-Mayor, Valenzuela (2004–2013)
+Mayor of Valenzuela (2004–2013)

-During his nine-year tenure as local chief executive, Gatchalian revolutionized good governance in the City Government of Valenzuela through reforms which eradicated corruption, fostered growth in the local business sector, and improved the provision of social services in education, health, in-city housing, and other key areas.
-Gatchalian acknowledged that his style of governance as mayor is based on the practices employed by the Marikina government, which he once observed for two weeks.
+During his nine-year tenure as local chief executive, Gatchalian prioritized good governance in the City Government of Valenzuela.
+He aimed to deliver reforms that aimed to eradicate corruption, foster growth in the local business sector, and improve the provision of social services in education, health, in-city housing, and other key areas.

-Gatchalian developed city infrastructure operations for both citizens and enterprises.
-In 2008, he opened the government-funded P90-million Lingunan-Lawang Bato.